-Final Report issued: [date]
+Final Report issued: 14 May 2021

 Appendix 1: HTA standards

 The HTA standards applicable to this establishment are shown below; those not assessed during the VRA are shown in grey text.
 Individual standards which are not applicable to this establishment have been excluded.